Complete Cost Comparison: Email APIs for AI Agents in 2026

 Do transactional APIs support receiving email?

 Partially.
-SendGrid, Postmark, Mailgun, and Resend offer inbound email parsing via webhooks.
-They forward the parsed email to your endpoint, but do not store it.
-You must build your own storage, threading, and search.
+SendGrid, Postmark, Mailgun, and Resend offer inbound email parsing via webhooks, and Resend now includes inbound on every plan including free.
+They forward the parsed email to your endpoint; most do not store it, though Postmark is an exception (it retains inbound messages for 45 days by default).
+Even so, you must build your own threading and search.
 Amazon SES can pipe inbound email to S3 and Lambda, but again provides no inbox management.

 Why not just use Gmail or Google Workspace?